Beingpax/Digital-garden/content/garden/Notes/Trading Quotes.md

 > "The loss of money didn't bother me.
 Whenever I lost money in the stock market I always considered that I learned something; that if I have lost money I have gained experience, so that the money really went for a tuition fee.
 A man has to have experience and he has to pay for it." - Jesse Livermore

+> The primary job of the market speculator is not to find the next big winner.
+Rather the primary job is to properly manage the next losing trade.
+Finding big winners provides the thrills, but managing risk pays the bills.

 ----
 Type: [[Quotes]] [[Trading]] [[💹Stock Market]]